-This accelerated graduate degree involves the following bachelor’s and master’s degrees: Latin American, Caribbean, and U.S. Latinx Studies, BA and Translation and Interpreting Studies, MA.
-There are 0 forward-shared credits and 15 backward-shared credits for a total of 15 shared credits.
+This accelerated graduate degree involves the following bachelor’s and master’s degrees: German, BA and Translation and Interpreting Studies, MA.
+There are no forward-shared credits and 15 backward-shared credits for a total of 15 shared credits.

 This accelerated program does not allow any forward-shared credits.

-These courses fulfill requirements as electives for the L&S BA degree.
-Courses eligible for backward sharing include:
+These courses fulfill requirements for the L&S undergraduate degree.

 |Courses eligible for backward-shared credit|